 This North Beach classic just hits different in a ballpark, grease and all.
 Oracle Park just added a vegetarian slice to the menu for the first time.

 This dish seems destined to be a new iconic treat at Oracle Park.
 It’s both a churro and a waffle, which seems like a slam dunk — excuse the mixed sports metaphor.
 Sacramento-based Burgess Brothers BBQ is serving this alongside their ultimate grand-slam sliders, both new additions to Section 110 in the park.
 These sweets come drizzled in syrup with whipped cream on the side.

 This porchetta-stuffed sandwich topped with arugula is part of a new offering from the Oracle Park team and worth checking out.
 The sandwich is offered alongside a host of Italian beers including Peroni, and the team is looking to add even more into the lineup soon.

 It’s old news to feign surprise when the plant-based version of a classic dish tastes just like the traditional meat-filled version.
 But this vegan cheesesteak, with a peppery bite and gooey cheese, stands out amongst the crowd of would-be replacements.
 The park’s It’s Impossible stand serves up all the classics — chicken nuggets, burgers, and chili — but vegan alternatives.
 Of note: the vegan chili was so popular they made it the only chili available in the park.

 This dessert is probably the only vegan and gluten-free dessert in the ballpark.
-And while the Lumpia Company also serves their signature fried food, it’s the soft serve, which comes in pineapple or strawberry calamansi, is what makes vegans love the ballpark.
-By the way, business is run in part by famous Bay Area rapper E-40.
+And while the Lumpia Company also serves their signature fried food, it’s the soft serve, which comes in pineapple or strawberry calamansi, that makes vegans love the ballpark.
+By the way, the business is run in part by famous Bay Area rapper E-40.